 Moonminpappa enjoys reading and philosophising.
 Moominpappa’s romantic view of himself leads to all sorts of grand plans such as moving his family to a lighthouse so he can write a grand novel.
 The more practical Moominmamma takes pride in her home and loves her garden.
 She prefers to live simply but comfortably.

 Moominmamma is skilled at making others know that they may not have made the best decisions, without making her family feel bad about themselves.
 Her serenity helps us to realise that everything will eventually turn out okay.
 However, Moominmamma is not immune from falling into the trap of keeping up appearances and competing with her neighbour Mrs Fillyjonk!

 Pretty Snorkmaiden is a dreamer.
 She and Moomin are devoted to each other.
 However, she can be insecure, overly concerned with her appearance and with getting Moomin’s attention.
 The adopted Little My causes chaos in the Moonmin household but she is perceptive and brings other characters down to earth with her sharp observations.

 Tove Jansson’s work is original and surreal.
 On their numerous adventures, many of the characters that The Moomin family encounters are of indeterminate species.
-For example, at first glance Too-Ticky appears to be human, until you notice her strange birdlike feet.
 The fearless Little My is so small she can fit into the pocket of her half-brother Snufkin.
 She looks remarkably like her mother, older sister Mymble and her seventeen younger siblings.
 A ghost who haunts a lighthouse resembles a sausage with legs!